KaijuML/rotowire-rg-metric/README.md

 ## Why this repo?

-Original code can be found [here](https://github.com/harvardnlp/data2text).
+Original code ([here](https://github.com/harvardnlp/data2text)) is written in Python2 and neural networks are instantiated and trained using Lua code.

-Original utils files are written in Python2 and neural networks are instantiated and trained using Lua code.
 This makes it highly unusable on modern shared computing machines (due to incompatibly in Python/CUDA versions) and difficult to read and understand when trying to adapt them to other use cases.

-We ported the code with a minimal change policies, so that behaviors stays the same at all points.
+We ported the code with a minimal-changes policy, so that behavior stays the same at all points.

-Also note that we included the following list of change, which have zero impact on results but provide quality of life improvements:
+Also note that we included the following list of changes, which have zero impact on results but provide quality of life improvements:

  - summaries can be considered as lists of spans (traditionally sentences),